A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: A new proof of Urysohn's lemma

-With that, we just need to show \coqin{normal_uniform_separator}.
+We now need to show \coqin{normal_uniform_separator}.
 For that purpose, we need to build a suitable uniform structure on a normal space.
-The uniformity we construct has the following basis (see \cite[\coqin{normedtype.v}]{analysis}):
+The uniformity we construct has the following basis:

 Most of the work is to show that this is a basis for a uniformity, and that it is coarser than the topology on $T$.
 Then given an $A$ and a $B$ which are closed, disjoint, and non-empty, normality guarantees an open set $U \supseteq A$ with $U \cap B = \emptyset$.
 Then \mintinline{ssr}{apxU (U, B8\mcplt8)} is a separator for $A$ and $B$ and we have our \coqin{uniform_separator}.
-See the lemma \coqin{normal_uniform_separator} in \cite[\coqin{normedtype.v}]{analysis} for details.
+See \cite[file \coqin{normedtype.v}]{analysis} for details.